 32 However, remember those earlier days in which, having been enlightened, you endured a great struggle of sufferings: 33 partly being publicly exposed to both insults and oppression, and partly siding with those who were so treated.
-34 Indeed, you also shared in the suffering of my chains; you even accepted the plundering of your possessions with joy, knowing that you have for yourselves a better and enduring possession in the heavens.
+34 Indeed, you also shared in the suffering of my chains;8 you even accepted the plundering of your possessions with joy, knowing that you have for yourselves a better and enduring possession in the heavens.

 35 So do not throw away your confidence, which has a great recompense.
 36 You need perseverance so that, having done the will of God, you may receive the promise.
 37 For in a very little while: "He who is coming will come and will not delay.
-38 Now the righteous one will live by faith, yet if he backs away, my soul has no pleasure in him."
-39 But we are not of those who back away into ruin, but of those who believe to the saving of the soul.
+38 Now the righteous one will live by faith, yet if he backs away, my soul has no pleasure in him."9